Last Updated on

 Occupational Therapy for Learning?

-When teaching a child with an ADHD brain, any learning that requires a child to sit and pay attention can be extremely tough.
-These kids have been wired to need physical movement to thrive.
+Any learning that requires a child to sit and pay attention can be extremely tough.

 Movement is a Must for Sensory Needs